 An operator can tell which sites have achieved these goals and may be worth adding to a whitelist by looking at their detailed reports.
 From the complete report, compare significantly relevant pieces of data (click-through-rate, conversions, etc.) That will lead advertisers to the top performing sites.

 From there, those sites can be added to a whitelist.
 Once all sites are added to a whitelist, the campaign or ad group with the uploaded list will only bid on placements available on those respective sites.
 Tip: Add a bid multiplier between 1.25–1.5 to increase your chances of winning the inventory on your whitelist.

-This method gives advertisers the transparency they are often looking for and of course, brand safety, as they now know precisely where their advertisements are being shown.
+This method gives advertisers the transparency they’re looking for.
+In addition, whitelists help to increase brand safety as they now know precisely where their advertisements are being shown.

-Block lists are the exact opposite of whitelists.
 A block list is a list of websites that you do not want to show your ads on.
-For example, if an advertiser pulls their HD report and sees that they have been displaying on cooking.com and letsworkout.org, but don’t want to display there, they can add those sites to a block list.
+For example, if an advertiser pulls a report and sees that they have been displaying on cooking.com and letsworkout.org, but those sites actually aren’t relevant to their product or service, they can add those sites to a block list.

-Once the list is uploaded to the campaign and added to the ad groups, the ads will no longer show on those sites.
+Once the list is uploaded to the campaign and added to the ad groups, it’s guaranteed that their ads will no longer show on those sites.
 Creating a block list will also help operators achieve their brand safety objectives and fight off ad fraud.